goatslacker/alt/docs/components/altContainer.md

 The basic idea is that you have a container that wraps your component, the duty of this container component is to handle all the data fetching and communication with the stores, it then renders the corresponding children.
 The sub-components just render markup and are data agnostic thus making them highly reusable.

+AltContainer doesn't just wrap your dumb components into a high-performance store listener but it also serves as a jack-of-all-trades component where you can directly inject any dependencies into your components such as stores, actions, or the flux context.

 ## `stores`

 You can pass in an object to `stores` where the keys correspond to the prop that the children will receive and their value the store we should retrieve the state from.